Most of us want to spend the least to get the most.

-PoS stands for point of sale and basically means a card machine that you can swipe, insert or tap for physical debit or credit card payments.
+PoS stands for point of sale and means a card machine you can swipe, insert or tap for physical debit or credit card payments.

-There are many cloud-based PoS systems available for private vendors that come complete with very compact and portable card-reading machines.
+Many cloud-based PoS systems are available for private vendors that come complete with very compact and portable card-reading machines.

-The advent of cloud-based PoS has allowed trading to leave the front desk so you can take your business anywhere at any time.
+The advent of cloud-based PoS has allowed trading to leave the front desk so you can take your business anywhere anytime.

 Good examples of portable PoS include Intuit Go Payment or Square.

-When it comes to your online coaching services, PayPal is great as I already mentioned, but there are other options such as Stripe.
+Regarding your online coaching services, PayPal is great, as I already mentioned, but other options exist, such as Stripe.

-Ultimately, you want your payment methods to be varied since different clients will naturally have different preferences on how they are willing to part with their money.
+Ultimately, you want your payment methods to be varied since different clients will naturally have different preferences for spending their money.

-A blend of innovative, contemporary payment methods as well as tried and trusted traditional platforms is a good way to go.
+A blend of innovative, contemporary payment methods and tried and trusted traditional platforms is a good way to go.

 To expand on payment methods, you can also offer subscription-based packages.

-I touched on recurring payments quite a bit when talking about payment methods, and this is where those come in.
+I touched on recurring payments quite a bit when talking about payment methods, which is where those come in.

-Having a subscription-based sign up is the closest thing to stable income you’ll get as a personal trainer, and stable income is a step towards financial security.
+Having a subscription-based sign-up is the closest thing to the stable income you’ll get as a personal trainer, and a stable income is a step toward financial security.

-Like I mentioned, the best way to go about recurring payments is by automating them.
+As I mentioned, automating recurring payments is the best way to go about them.

 Which Payment Methods For Which Coaching Method?